rmad17/jekyll-site/resources.md

 ---

 ## Grade Appealing Policy
-As an undergraduate student, it is your right to ask for a grade appealing.
+As an undergraduate student, it is your right to ask for a grade appeal.
 At the same time, I take grading very seriously.
 Please, read carefully my policy on grade appeals.

   <div>